 How to Overcome Rising Turnover Rates

-Employees consider salary as one of the top factors in accepting a job offer or in applying for a position.
-They also put considerable emphasis on special benefits and perks which can range from government benefits up to the unconventional ones – gym memberships, work-from-home options, and flexible work hours.
+Employers also need to put considerable emphasis on special benefits and perks, which can range from government benefits to unconventional ones – gym memberships, work-from-home options, and flexible work hours.

 A Glassdoor report shows that 57% percent of respondents confirm that salary and benefits are the leading factors in deciding to accept a job offer or not.